thinkloop/todo-redux-state/README.md

 # Todo App - Data-Layer (Redux State Container)

-This project is 1 of 3 projects that make up the [advanced todo app](https://github.com/thinkloop/todo-app).
+This is 1 of 3 projects that make up the [advanced todo app](https://github.com/thinkloop/todo-app).
 It contains data, state, backend services and actions to transform state.
 A single object is exported with a snapshot of the current `state`, as well as all possible `actions`:

 ```javascript
 /*